dualra1n/dualra1n/README.md

    - irecovery -n

 # Ideal Dualboot Versions
-on devices with A11 SoCs, dualbooting belower 14.2- will not boot so on those devices, use 14.3 upper instead.
+on devices with A11 SoCs, dualbooting 14.2- or earlier will not boot so on those devices, use 14.3 upper instead.

 iOS 13 is working but only 13.6, 13.7.
-If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch.
+If you want to dualboot iOS 13, use the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch, use this command to change the branch: git checkout ios13. to come back to the normal branch use git checkout main.

 # Common Issues

 - iPhone and iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display going to sleep).
-Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix this.
+Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) or go to dualra1n-loader and click to fixdeepsleep option, may fix this.

 # If there are any other issues, please contact me on the [dualra1n Discord server](https://discord.gg/E6jj48hzd5)